dhicks/orus/paper/oru_paper.md

 Because of the log transformation of the dependent variables, the regression model coefficients can be exponentiated and interpreted as multiplicative associations.
 For example, a coefficient of .5 can be interpreted as an association with a $10^{.5} \approx 3.16$-fold or $3.16 \times 100\% - 100\% = 216\%$ increase in the dependent variable.

 To account for relationships between the three dependent variables, I use the simplified directed acyclic graph (DAG) shown in figure \ref{fig.dag}.
 According to this model, the number of coauthors influences the number of publications influences the number of citations.
 The number of publications thus mediates between coauthors and citations, and coauthors mediates between the independent variables and publications; I also allow that coauthors might directly influence citations.
+Both ORU affiliation and all of the included control variables (first year of publication, gender, department affiliation) might directly influence all three dependent variables.

 ![A simplified directed acyclic graph (DAG) used to account for relationships between the productivity dependent variables. \label{fig.dag}](../plots/ORU_DAG.png)

 ## Discursive impacts ##

-I used topic models and related text analysis methods to examine the discursive impacts of ORUs.
+I use topic models and related text analysis methods to examine the discursive impacts of ORUs.

 ### Topic modeling ###